Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 The Cost and ROI Perspective

-In the U.S., card fees remain a stubborn line item for merchants.
+In the U.S., card fees are a stubborn line item that merchants struggle to shake.

-On average, interchange fees amount to around 1.8% of each transaction.
+On average, interchange fees come to around 1.8% of each transaction.

 Account-to-account (A2A) transfers cut out card networks entirely.
 That means no interchange, though there are still costs to consider, such as scheme fees, bank charges, and whatever you spend building or integrating the connections.